ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 * Create development and production Kubernetes clusters.
 * Create a starter application, run it locally and push it to a Git repository.
 * Configure the DevOps delivery pipeline to connect to your Git repository, build and deploy the starter app to dev/prod clusters.
-* Explore and integrate the app to use security scanners, Slack notifications, and analytics.
+* Explore and integrate the app to use Slack notifications.

 ## Services used
 {: #services}